GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 - slide staining holders
 - coverslips
 - beaker
-- parafilm

 #### Protocol:
 > done in the Steinel lab fume hood - takes roughly an hour
 1. Remove slides from drying rack.
 2. Samples will be hand stained using Hematoxylin and Eosin Y by moving the staining holder with slides through a series of staining baths using the following procedure:
 	- Only alcohols need to be replaced before each use - everything else is replaced as needed.
-Eosin Y and hematoxylin are parafilm wrapped after use to preserve and prevent evaporation.
+Eosin Y and hematoxylin are put in bottles after use to preserve and prevent evaporation.
 	- For slides under running water, transfer slides to bulkier slide holder and place into a beaker.
 Run water in the beaker for 15 mins.

 | Step | Reagent             | Time          |